Tomenol/realtime_2d_viscous_fluid_simulation/README.md

 # Real-time 2D viscous flow simulation
 The purpose of this small code is to simulate fluid-like motion by solving simplified 2D low-resolution Navier-Stoke equations for incompressible/viscous fluids in real-time.
+The solver is greatly inspired from Jos Stam's paper : "Real-Time Fluid Dynamics for Games".

 By taking advantage of the semi Lagrangian method, we can easily visualize the motion of virtual test particles in the fluid.